-The Development Construction section within the Planning & Infrastructure Services Department supervises the construction of all new subdivisions, ensuring that all the roads, sidewalks, storm sewers and catch basins and aboveground works are constructed to the City and provincial standards.
+The Development Construction section within the Public Works and Engineering Department supervises the construction of all new subdivisions, ensuring that all the roads, sidewalks, storm sewers and catch basins and aboveground works are constructed to the City and provincial standards.

 Who is involved in building a new subdivision?

 - Developer – The Developer, who owns the land, enters into a Subdivision Agreement with the City to ensure that the construction of the subdivision meets the requirements of the City and other public agencies.
 The City holds financial securities to ensure the Developer performs all the requirements of the agreement.

 - Consulting Engineer – Hired by the Developer, the Consulting Engineer is directly responsible for the supervision and administration of subdivision construction work.

 - Contractors – Contractors have various construction abilities and are hired by the Developer to construct all new infrastructure on the road allowance.

 - Builder – Buys lots from the Developer and then builds the homes that the Homeowners purchase.

 - Homeowners – Buy homes within the new subdivision.

 - City of Brampton – City staff inspect the subdivision works undertaken by the Developer to ensure that it complies with the Subdivision Agreement.
 The City won't release the financial securities until it has inspected all work and the Developer has satisfied all parts of the agreement.